Journalism Bachelor of science degree

 - Journalism BS

-The journalism degree prepares students to gather, critically analyze, and synthesize verbal and visual information to communicate accurate and clear news stories across multiple media platforms.
-In addition to writing and reporting, students prepare audio and visual content for dissemination in a variety of media, making them a valuable asset to any future employer specializing in news reporting and factual storytelling.
+The journalism degree prepares you to gather, critically analyze, and synthesize verbal and visual information to communicate accurate and clear news stories across multiple media platforms.
+In addition to writing and reporting, you will prepare audio and visual content for dissemination in a variety of media, making you an experienced and valuable asset to any future employer specializing in news reporting and factual storytelling.

-The major is enhanced by RIT's reputation for using cutting-edge technology, yet is grounded in the traditional reporting and writing skills needed by professional journalists.
-The journalism degree prepares students for a converged digital media world.
-They learn the conceptual and practical skills demanded by the digital newsroom through a combination of journalism, communication, and applied professional courses, along with a professional core of courses.
-Students are also required to complete one block of cooperative education experience.
+The bachelor's in journalism is enhanced by RIT's reputation for using cutting-edge technology, yet is grounded in the traditional reporting and writing skills needed by professional journalists.
+The journalism degree prepares you for a converged digital media world.
+Learn the conceptual and practical skills demanded by the digital newsroom through a combination of journalism, communication, and applied professional courses, along with a professional core of courses.
+In RIT's journalism bachelor's you are required to complete one block of cooperative education experience.

-Students develop skills through a core of required communication courses, which cover news writing, news editing, multi-platform journalism, communication theory, mass communications, law and press ethics, and computer-assisted reporting.
-A professional core of four courses, chosen from the colleges of Art and Design, Business, or Computing and Information Sciences, introduces students to photojournalism, multimedia, web development, digital entrepreneurship, and building a web business.
+Develop skills through a core of required communication courses, which cover news writing, news editing, multi-platform journalism, communication theory, mass communications, law and press ethics, and computer-assisted reporting.
+A professional core of four courses, chosen from the colleges of Art and Design, Business, or Computing and Information Sciences, introduces you to photojournalism, multimedia, web development, digital entrepreneurship, and building a web business.
 Journalism electives, free electives, and liberal arts courses complete the curriculum.

-In a senior capstone course students apply what they've learned to a project similar to one they would encounter in their profession.
-Students produce a long-form piece of journalism, a website, and a digital portfolio of selected works.
+Senior Project: In a senior capstone course, apply what you've learned to a project similar to one you would encounter in the journalism industry.
+You will produce a long-form piece of journalism, a website, and a digital portfolio of selected works.

 Advising